Visiting Turkey in January – What Is It Like & Should You Visit?

 3. About half of the hotels do not accept guests until the warm weather.

-4. Holidays in Turkey in January will not be suitable for fans of active nightlife as most of the bars and clubs are closed in smaller towns, including Bodrum and Marmaris.
+4. Holidays in Turkey in January will not be suitable for fans of active nightlife as most of the bars and clubs are closed in smaller beach towns as well as some big cities like Bodrum for example.
 Antalya and Istanbul are exceptions since they are large cities.

 My Top Travel Tips For January Travel in Turkey